airtap/airtap/README.md

 ### `server` (string or object)

 This field can point to an optional shell command or JavaScript file to run as a support server.
-It will be started before all tests and killed afterwards.
+It will be started before all tests and stopped afterwards.
 This allows testing websockets and other network requests.
 Your command will be run with the `AIRTAP_SUPPORT_PORT` environment variable set to a port number you must use.
 If your server does not listen on this port it will be unreachable (on browser providers that use a tunnel).

 ```yaml
 server: ./test/support/server.js